ABRAHAM ERSKINE

 (Avengers: The Initiative Annual#1/4 (fb) - BTS) - World renowned biochemist and physicist Dr. Abraham Erskine spent years researching the key to creating the perfect physical specimen through a revolutionary diet and the ultimate exercise regimen.

-(Captain America Theater of War: Operation Zero-Point#1 (fb) - BTS) - At some point Erskine met Dr. Fleischer at a conference in Vienna and told him about his formula and the vita-rays.
+(Captain America Theater of War: Operation Zero-Point#1 (fb) - BTS) - Erskine met Dr. Fleischer at a conference in Vienna and told him about his formula and the Vita-Rays.

-(Thunderbolts Presents: Zemo - Born Better#4) - Erskine watched Baron Heinrich Zemo and Adolph Hitler test a "death ray" on a human test subject against the good doctor's objections.
+(Thunderbolts Presents: Zemo - Born Better#4) - Erskine watched Baron Heinrich Zemo and Adolf Hitler test a "death ray" on a human test subject against the good doctor's objections.
 Tolerated by Hitler for his expertise, Erskine saw to the surviving human subject, telling Hitler that it was "more noble to enhance the human physique to match its unconquerable spirit" than to build death rays.
-Erskine escaped to the United States a short time later and offered his services to the United States government.

-(Giant Size Invaders#1/Captain America I#255 (fb) - BTS) - In the spring of 1940, news spread that Erskine died in a car crash.
-Erskine used this opportunity to go underground to continue his research under the codename "Reinstein."
+(Giant Size Invaders#1/Captain America I#255/Marvels Project#2 (fb) - BTS) - In the spring of 1940, news spread that Erskine died during the car crash surrounding his extraction.
+Erskine used the rumors of his demise to go by the name "Reinstein."

 (Avengers: The Initiative Annual#1/4 (fb) - BTS) - Erskine offered his research into diet and exercise to the military, but they turned it down in favor of research with more immediate results.